dphilipson/transducist/docs/api.md

 ### `.toIterator()`

 Returns an iterator.
-Elements of the input iterator are not read until this iterator is read, and then only as many as needed to compute then number of results requested.
+Elements of the input iterator are not read until this iterator is read, and then only as many as needed to compute the number of results requested.
 This is the primary way of reading results lazily.

 Example: